- OUR Walking TOURS

 Once you pass security, the first major room is the Great Hall.
 As you enter the Great Hall, you’ll immediately look up.

-This interior section of the building is nearly double the height of the entrance hall.
-The works you see all around you are the effort of 50 artists to contribute to the sculptures, paintings, and murals.
+The works you see all around you are the efforts of 50 artists to contribute to the sculptures, paintings, and murals.

 Scroll and zoom in to take a closer look at the Great Hall

-Above you, look at the rose windows in the ceiling.
-Most people assume that it is silver leaf surrounding the stain glass windows, but it is an aluminum leaf, which more valuable at the time than silver leaf.
+Most people assume that it is silver leaf surrounding the stained glass windows, but it is an aluminum leaf, which is more valuable at the time than silver leaf.

 The various single names you see inscribed on the ceiling throughout the building are the last names of authors who have made great contributions to literature.
-The first one most people spot is Bacon!

 Below you are the symbols of the zodiac signs surrounding a brass inlay of the sun in the center.

-These figures each represent a different profession or hobby that was popular in American life at the time of the construction.
+These figures each represent a different profession or hobby that was popular in American life at the time of construction.

 If you look closely at these little boys, each is holding an attribute of their profession.
-A mechanic holds a wrench, an artist holds a paintbrush, an etymologist holds a butterfly net.

-See if you can figure out what jobs are portrayed by looking at each of the items held by the putti.
 The original idea was to put sculptures of adult men holding these symbols of professions but the proportions did not work out as well within the banister as the putti.

 In the center of each banister at each side, the theme of the entire library is once again represented: the universality of knowledge.

-On either side of the globe, figures represent the Americas and Africa on one side with a view of these continents on the globe they hold, and a view of Europe and Asia on the opposite side of the Great Hall.
+On either side of the globe, figures represent the Americas and Africa on one side with a view of these continents on the globe they hold and a view of Europe and Asia on the opposite side of the Great Hall.

-Once you’ve seen those, head upstairs to the upper level of the Great Hall.
 Note the groves worn into the marble steps from more than a century of fellow travelers and researchers.

 On the east side of the building, you’ll see a set of steps leading up to the Main Reading Room Overlook.